WeileiZeng/drone-array-design/README.md

 ![screen shot](screenshot.png)

+# TODO

+ideas: Considering the SVG format, all data is saved as paths, lines, circles, polygons, etc. I can use a similar format to save the skeleton image, hence all intersection points can be identified.
+It is also easier to evenly distribute the dots/drones.

 ### Acknowledgement

 This repoo is modified based on the [original repo](https://github.com/pengfexue2/printPlay).
 My main update is adding support fot English alphabet and rearrange the code into small blocks